Bakhytjan Sagintayev: Prime Minister of Kazakhstan (2016–2019)

-On 8 September 2016, Sagintayev was nominated by President Nursultan Nazarbayev for the post of the Prime Minister.
-The following day, on 9 September, Sagintayev's candidacy was approved by the Parliament.
-Shortly after on 28 September, he was appointed as the chairman of the Board of Directors of JSC Samruk-Kazyna.
+On 8 September 2016, Saghyntaev was nominated by President Nursultan Nazarbaev for the post of the Prime Minister.
+The following day, on 9 September, Saghyntaev's candidacy was approved by the Parliament.
+Shortly after on 28 September, he was appointed as the chairman of the Board of Directors of JSC Samuryq-Qazyna.

-In November 2016, Sagintayev drew attention to the number of reductions in pediatricians in the country.
-He supported Deputy PM Imangali Tasmagambetov's initiative to restore the faculties of pediatrics in Kazakh medical universities.
-Sagintayev also instructed to tighten control over the activities of veterinary services and ensure the entry of cattle burial grounds and anthrax burials in the information system of the State Land Cadastre.
+In November 2016, Saghyntaev drew attention to the number of reductions in pediatricians in the country.
+He supported Deputy PM Imanghali Tasmaghambetov's initiative to restore the faculties of pediatrics in Kazakh medical universities.
+Saghyntaev also instructed to tighten control over the activities of veterinary services and ensure the entry of cattle burial grounds and anthrax burials in the information system of the State Land Cadastre.

 In response to inflation, he sought to prevent the continuing rise of food prices for 2017.
 Despite the promises, the inflation of that year reached 7.1%.
-In response, Sagintayev blamed local governments for their failure in increased prices of food, suggesting äkıms (local heads) to punish deputy äkıms who he claimed to be responsible for soaring costs.
+In response, Saghyntaev blamed local governments for their failure in increased prices of food, suggesting äkims (local heads) to punish deputy äkims who he claimed to be responsible for soaring costs.

-Sagintayev slowly drew criticism from President Nazarbayev in relation to his policies towards the self-employed population.
-In October 2018, Sagintayev's cabinet was eventually threatened to be sacked by Nazarbayev who went as far as suggesting being replaced by Singaporean and Japanese officials.
-On 30 January 2019, at an enlarged meeting of the government, Nazarbayev publicly slammed Sagintayev and his ministers as "cowards".
+Saghyntaev slowly drew criticism from President Nazarbaev in relation to his policies towards the self-employed population.
+In October 2018, Saghyntaev's cabinet was eventually threatened to be sacked by Nazarbaev who went as far as suggesting being replaced by Singaporean and Japanese officials.
+On 30 January 2019, at an enlarged meeting of the government, Nazarbaev publicly slammed Saghyntaev and his ministers as "cowards".

 On 4 February 2019, a fire erupted in an apartment in Astana, killing five children who belonged to a single family.
 This sparked fury and protests from the mothers who demanded proper housing, more kindergartens and financial support for families owning more than one child.
-Sagintayev expressed his condolences to the tragedy and told his cabinet to be stricter in fire safety inspection at homes to prevent incidents.
+Saghyntaev expressed his condolences to the tragedy and told his cabinet to be stricter in fire safety inspection at homes to prevent incidents.

-Sagintayev continued to serve as the PM until 21 February 2019 when the government was dismissed due to lack of economic development.
-He was replaced by Askar Mamin who was appointed as Acting PM until being confirmed by the Parliament on 25 February.
+Saghyntaev continued to serve as the PM until 21 February 2019 when the government was dismissed due to lack of economic development.
+He was replaced by Asqar Mamin who was appointed as Acting PM until being confirmed by the Parliament on 25 February.

 Post-premiership

-On 1 March 2019, Sagintayev became the State Secretary of Kazakhstan.
+On 1 March 2019, Saghyntaev became the State Secretary of Kazakhstan.
 He shortly served the position before becoming the head of the Presidential Administration of Kazakhstan on 24 March.